CLSherrod/clsherrod.github.io/_posts/2010-06-27-what-a-wonderful-world.md

 date: 2010-06-27
 published: true
 categories:
-- Essays
+  - Learning & Growth
 tags:
   - business
-permalink: "/what-a-wonderful-world/"
+permalink: /what-a-wonderful-world/
 ---
 I don't usually use an alarm clock and when I do it's not an alarm.
 I wake up to the song "What a Wonderful World".